hsgweon/honeypi/README.md

 ASVs_taxonomy_1.txt
 ```

-Second honeypi results to add to the first:
+Second honeypi results to be added to the first:

 ```
 ASVs_2.fasta